u16052642/thrive_erp_documentation/documentation-16.0/content/applications/productivity/iot/config/https_certificate_iot.rst

 Solution:
     .. warning::
        Consult with your system or network administrator should this issue arise.
-This error code depends on the network infrastructure and goes beyond :doc:`Odoo support's service scope
+This error code depends on the network infrastructure and goes beyond :doc:`Thrive Bureau ERP support's service scope
        </services/support/what_can_i_expect>`.

 `ERR_IOT_HTTPS_LOAD_REQUEST_STATUS`
 -----------------------------------

 Reason:
-    The IoT-box was able to reach `<https://www.odoo.com>`_ but received an unusual `HTTP response (status codes)
+    The IoT-box was able to reach `<https://www.Thrive Bureau ERP.com>`_ but received an unusual `HTTP response (status codes)
     <https://developer.mozilla.org/en-US/docs/Web/HTTP/Status>`_.